shopware/shopware/src/Docs/_new/4-how-to/180-entity-extension.md

 [titleEn]: <>(Entity extension)
-[wikiUrl]: <>(../how-to/entity-extension?category=platform-en/how-to)

 ## Overview

 If you're wondering how to extend existing core entities, this 'HowTo' will have you covered.
-Do not confuse entity extensions with entities' [attributes](./060-attributes-crud.mc) though, as they serve a different purpose.
+Do not confuse entity extensions with entities' attributes though, as they serve a different purpose.
 In short: Extensions are technical and not configurable by the admin user just like that.
 Also they can deal with more complex types than scalar ones.
 Attributes are, by default, configurable by the admin user in the administration and they mostly support scalar types, e.g. a